 An object born from earth layering techniques, informed by Neolithic construction logic and ritual stillness.

-Poetically crafted by skilled artisans specialising in low-impact ancient techniques while using hand gathered locally sourced natural materials.
+Poetically crafted by skilled artisans specialising in low-impact ancient techniques, using hand-gathered, locally sourced natural materials.
 Making is slow, matter is respected and nothing is produced without necessity.